University of Pangasinan: Dagupan Colleges

 In 1950, the school assumed the name Dagupan Colleges, and the Graduate School added courses leading to the degrees of Master of Arts in Philosophy and Master of Science in Business Administration.
 The school started a review class in Nursing in 1954.
 Eventually, review classes in Accounting, Civil Engineering and Law were offered.
 The year 1959 saw further expansion of curricular offerings with the opening of courses leading to the degrees of Bachelor of Science in Foods and Nutrition, and Bachelor of Science in journalism.

 In the next decade following were added: the organization of Naval Reserve Officers' Training Corps (NROTC) and the Naval Women's Auxiliary Corps in 1960, and the offering of the Sanitary Engineering course in 1965.

-Status

 On July 3, 1968, the college was converted into a university by virtue of the University Charter granted by the Department of Education.
 Thereforth, the school operated as the University of Pangasinan.

 In 2009, it became a member of the PHINMA Education Network.